aniljainbgt/E-Commerce-Amazon-Sales-Data/README.md

 A publically available dataset on [Kaggle](https://www.kaggle.com/datasets/thedevastator/unlock-profits-with-e-commerce-sales-data).
 It contains Amazon sales data for almost 90 days from 31-March-2022 to 29-Jun-2022 in more than 1,20,000 rows.

 ### Acknowledgements
-The data for this project can be found at [data.world](https://data.world/anilsharma87) , thanks to ANil.
+The data for this project can be also be found at [data.world](https://data.world/anilsharma87/sales) , thanks to [ANil](https://data.world/anilsharma87), the author/researcher of this dataset

 ### Columns (Attributes): ###